 The Comprehensive Guide to Fencing Shoes

 First, keep in mind the dynamics of the sport.
-Fencing requires sudden changes of direction and the fencing lunge exerts a force of up to 7x the fencers’ body-weight onto their leading heel.
+Fencing requires sudden changes of direction and the fencing lunge exerts a force of up to 7 times the fencers’ body-weight onto their leading heel.

 When asked, fencers say they want shoes that are low to the ground and give them a good “feel” for the strip.
 Fencers also demand lateral stability in their shoes to accommodate the changes of direction.

 Many epee and foil fencers also demand good cushioning at the ball of the foot due to the amount of bouncing that they do in setting up for points.
 (Just watch a few videos of high-level epee fencing for examples.)

 In 2008, Nike released their answer to the fencing shoe question – all based on 18 months of research.
 That research (link to article) found the following: